microvm/microvm-tutorial/docs/langimpl/intro.rst

 We propose an alternative concept: **micro virtual machines**.
-Analogous to *microkernels* in the operating system literature, a micro virtual machine only contains the parts that are absolutely necessary to run in the core of the VM.
+Analogous to *microkernels* in the operating system literature, a micro virtual machine only contains the parts that are absolutely necessary to be handled in the core of the VM.
 We suppose those parts are concurrency, JIT and GC.
 There is a separate program, called a **client**, sitting on the top of a micro virtual machine, interacting with the micro virtual machine and handling other (mostly language-specific) parts, in a similar fashion as *servers* interacting with the microkernel.

 The micro virtual machine must be **low-level** and **minimal**.